Suicide mission: Operation Samson (1947)

 The Irgun and Lehi militant groups were very influential for later movements.
 The two groups collaborated on at least one intended suicide attack during their insurgency against the British (before the 1948 Palestine war).
 However, two of their own militants were the only casualties of their best documented plan.
 A Lehi militant and an Irgun militant blew themselves up in Jerusalem Central Prison, using improvised grenades that had been constructed by another Lehi prisoner.
 The explosives were disguised as oranges to hide them from the guards, and smuggled in with the prisoners' food.

 The two militants are praised in The Revolt, written by Irgun commander Menachem Begin.

 Both militants had been sentenced to death by hanging.

 The British military had responded to attacks from the Irgun and Lehi by reintroducing the death penalty for terrorism.

 The Lehi militant, who was about 21, was sentenced to death for carrying a grenade during a British imposition of martial law.

 Sympathetic sources say he was on a mission to assassinate Brigadier A.P.
 Davis, the commander of the Ninth Division, with a Mills grenade.

 But during the British War on terror in Palestine, merely carrying a weapon was sufficient for a death sentence.

 The Irgun militant had been sentenced to death alongside another Irgun militant for their role in the bombing of Jerusalem Train Station.

 The other militant later had his sentence commuted to life in prison.

 There was heated debate about the age of the Irgun suicide militant when he was sentenced.
 His mother and brother claimed he was 17, too young to be executed according to the law of the British authorities.

 The court claimed he was 23, since the boy had served in the British military during World War II, and the authorities refused to believe they had recruited a minor who was lying about his age.

 Yehuda Lapidot and the IDF say he was born on 5 October 1927.

 Surviving relatives disagree, maintaining that he was born in July 1929.

-In his book, The Revolt, Irgun commander Menachem Begin praised the both of the condemned militants for reacting to their death sentence with alleged enthusiasm, "These two wonderful young men greeted the sentence with the singing of Hatikvah".
+In his book, The Revolt, Irgun commander Menachem Begin praised both of the condemned militants for reacting to their death sentence with alleged enthusiasm, "These two wonderful young men greeted the sentence with the singing of Hatikvah".

 The original plan, which the Lehi called "Operation Samson", was to carry the concealed grenades with them as they were taken to the gallows then use them to carry out a suicide attack against the executioners.
 But the explosives detonated early, while the two of them were alone together in their cell.

 Allegedly when the pair learned that Rabbi Goldman would be present at the time of the execution, they changed the plan and committed suicide alone together shortly before they were scheduled to be taken to the gallows.

 In The Revolt the Irgun commander alleged previous executed militants had not been allowed to see a Rabbi in their last moments.